 TDOT Reconnect Program

-TDOT Reconnect is an 18-month continuing education program for TDOT employees who have not completed a postsecondary education program.
+TDOT Reconnect is a 16-month continuing education program for TDOT employees who have not completed a postsecondary education program.
 TDOT Reconnect is dedicated to encouraging TDOT employees to learn and develop transportation-related skills that will help provide career advancement opportunities and fulfill lifelong dreams of completing a degree or furthering their education.
 It is aligned with the statewide initiative, Tennessee Reconnect, which works to ensure adults have access to resources and supports necessary to further their education.

 In partnership with the Tennessee College of Applied Technology (TCAT), TDOT Reconnect provides employees a comprehensive overview of Department-related skills such as welding, traffic operations, and transportation skills while also including mathematical concepts, business writing, and computer skills.
 Employees who complete the TDOT Reconnect Program obtain a Transportation Systems Technology Certificate.

 TDOT Reconnect is a 16-month continuing education program, broken into 4 semesters, held in all 4 regions across the state.
 Classes are held on Tuesdays, 9:00am – 4:00pm at the applicable region location (listed below).
 Each class is designed to educate participants on various transportation-related topics, with a combination of classroom discussion and hands-on experiential learning.

 Region 1: Regional Complex – Building C; 7345 Region Lane, Knoxville, TN 37914

 Region 2: Regional Complex - Building C; 7512 Volkswagon Drive, Chattanooga, TN 37416